FastCGI-Archives/fastcgi-archives.github.io/index.md

 ---
 layout: default
-title: Open Market Licence
+title: FastCGI.com Archives
-description: This is the Open Market Licence.
+description: This is the Github FastCGI Archives of FastCGI.com site.
 ---